 Wentworth Cheswell, Town Leader

 Hopestill earned enough money to send Wentworth to Governor Dummer Academy in Byfield, Mass.
 Wentworth took advantage of his unusual educational privilege and became a schoolmaster in Newmarket.
-By the time he was 21 he owned more than 30 acres and a pew in the meetinghouse.
+By the time he reached 21 he owned more than 30 acres and a pew in the meetinghouse.

 Cheswell and other men also founded the Newmarket Social Library, to which he bequeathed his books.